All Episodes

 Yeah.

-Well, what's really interesting to me, because my background's also in in music and sound engineering, but metals have a multi-harmonic resonance, right?
+Well, what's really interesting to me, because my background's also in music and sound engineering, but metals have a multi-harmonic resonance, right?

-So the sound actually exists at many different harmonies simultaneously, and the nature of that sound depends on the structure of the metal, the composition of the metal.
+And the nature of that sound depends on the structure of the metal, the composition of the metal.

 Certainly.